vuex-orm/vuex-orm/docs/store/retrieving-data.md

 ## Get Single Data

 `find` getter is going to fetch single data from the store.
+The argument is the id – primary key value – for the record.

 ```js
 // Retrieve a record by its primary key.